 The first step is to isolate the signal that we are interested in time domain.
-In the USArray application, we applied a window on that includes the primary surface wave (Rayleigh on vertical-component record, and Love on the transverse component) and most of its coda.
+In the USArray application, we applied a window function W_s that includes the primary surface wave (Rayleigh on vertical-component record, and Love on the transverse component) and most of its coda.
 Including the coda is useful, in that it is often highly correlated at stations within 1-2 wavelengths, as shown in Figure 2.
-We then calculate the cross-correlation function Ct (cross-correlagram) between and defined as:
+We then calculate the cross-correlation function C(t) (cross-correlagram) between S1 and W_sS2, defined as:

+C(t) = S_1 \star W_s S_2

-broadband crosscorrelation and windowed correlation together, then narrow band cc with Gaussian fits, then dtp as a function of frequency). contains the delay or lag information of all coherent signals within the window that we applied on We further isolate the dominant energy in the cross-correlation function in the time domain by applying a Hanning window around the peak of the cross-correlation function, producing WCt.
+(Figure 3, which shows broadband crosscorrelation and windowed correlation together, then narrow band cc with Gaussian fits, then dtp as a function of frequency).
+C(t) contains the delay or lag information of all coherent signals ,with the peak corresponding roughly to a wide-band group delay between the two stations, with a center frequency defined by the dominant energy in the data, typically around 30 mHz for teleseismic Rayleigh waves.
+We further isolate the dominant energy in the cross-correlation function in the time domain by applying a Hanning window around the peak of the cross-correlation function, producing W_cC(t).
 The window function we applied here has a length of 200s.

-We then isolate the signals of interest in the frequency domain by convolving a sequence of n Gaussian, narrow-band filters to WCt, forming a set of filtered correlagrams , where Fi(i) corresponds to each filter at center frequency i (Figure 3).
-These filtered correlagrams provide the frequency-dependent group and phase delays between the two stations, as well as the relative amplitude behavior.
+We then isolate the signals of interest in the frequency domain by convolving a sequence of Gaussian, narrow-band filters with $W_cC(t)$, forming a set of filtered correlagrams $F_i(\omega)\star W_c C(t)$, where $F_i(\omega)$ corresponds to each filter at center frequency $\omega_i$ (Figure 3).
+These filtered correlagrams provide the frequency-dependent group and phase delays between the two stations, as well as the coherency between the two signals.
 These frequency-dependent delays characterize the relative dispersion that has occurred between the two stations, and they provide the fundamental data for determining the phase velocity characteristics of the wavefield and the structure being sampled.
-In the application that presenting here, we are interested in characterizing the phase-velocity of fundamental-mode surface waves in the 5-200 mHz band, and so we apply a sequence of xxx narrow-band, zero-phase Butterworth filters (are butterworth filters really good approximations for Gaussian filters?) with the corner frequencies 10% lower and higher than the center frequency.
+In the application that presenting here, we are interested in characterizing the phase-velocity of fundamental-mode surface waves in the 5-200 mHz band, and so we apply a sequence of xxx narrow-band, zero-phase Gaussian filters with the band-width about 10% of the center frequency.

 The narrow-band filtered cross-correlation function can be well approximated by a five-parameter wavelet which is the product of a Gaussian envelope and a cosine function:

+F_i \ast W_c C(t) \approx A Ga [\sigma(t-t_g)]cos[\omega(t-t_p)]

 (Gee and Jordan, 1992).
-In this equation, and represent the frequency-dependent group and phase delays between the two stations, respectively, Ga is the Gaussian function, A is a positive scale factor, is half-bandwidth and is the center frequency of the narrow-band waveform.
+In this equation, $t_g$ and $t_p$ represent the frequency-dependent group and phase delays between the two stations, respectively, Ga is the Gaussian function, A is a positive scale factor, is half-bandwidth and is the center frequency of the narrow-band waveform.

 The raw phase and group delays can then be corrected for bias introduced by the time-domain windowing steps.
 As pointed out by Gee and Jordan [1992], windowing of the wide-band cross-correlation function around it’s peak introduces a bias in the frequency-dependent phase delays that can be estimated as